Aston Martin DB5: James Bond's DB5

 After Goldfinger, the Aston Martin DB5 became closely associated with the James Bond franchise.
 The same car (registration BMT 216A) was used again in the next film, Thunderball, a year later.
-The DB5 is considered to be the quintessential vehicle associated with the character and it has reappeared in subsequent Bond films.
+The DB5 is considered to be the quintessential vehicle associated with the Bond character and it has reappeared in subsequent Bond films.

 A different DB5 (registration BMT 214A) was used in the 1995 Bond film GoldenEye, in which the car was Bond's personal vehicle and had no gadgets - although it did come equipped with a champagne cooler in the arm rest and a fax machine.
 Three different DB5s were used for filming.
 This same car briefly reappeared in the next film, Tomorrow Never Dies (1997).
-It was set to make a cameo appearance in the Scotland-set scenes in The World Is Not Enough (1999), but most of these scenes were cut in the final edit.
+It was set to make a cameo appearance in the Scotland scenes in The World Is Not Enough (1999), but most of these scenes were cut in the final edit.
 Another DB5 (registration 56526) appeared in Casino Royale (2006), this time owned by the villain, Alex Dimitrios.
 This car had Bahamian number plates and left-hand drive (where the previous British versions had been right-hand drive).
 In the film, Bond wins the car from Dimitrios after beating him in a card game.

 The Goldeneye DB5 was put on display at the London Film Museum in Covent Garden.
-Of the three cars used in the production, one car, DB5/2187/R, was filmed for the static ocean side shot.
+Of the three cars used in the production, one car, DB5/2187/R, was filmed for the static ocean-side shot.
 A second car, DB5/1885/R, was driven in the chase scene against a Ferrari in Monte Carlo.
 This car was sold at a Christie's auction in 2001 and entered the Guinness Book of Records that year after receiving the highest price paid for an item of Bond memorabilia.
-It appeared in the Bond exhibition at Beaulieu before moving to its new home in the London Film Museum.
+It appeared in the Bond exhibition at Beaulieu before moving to a new home in the London Film Museum.
 The third car, chassis number DB5/1484/R, was retained by the movie production company, Eon Productions, and appeared in later Bond movies.

-Another silver-birch DB5 with the original registration BMT 216A was used in the 23rd James Bond film, Skyfall, at the time of the 50th anniversary of the release of the first Bond film, Dr. No, in 1962.
-The car is destroyed in the film's climactic finale.
-Two cars were used during filming: DB5/1484/R (first seen in GoldenEye) and a second car DB5/2007/R. It is seen again in Spectre (2015), firstly in Q's underground workshop in various stages of rebuild, and at the film's ending, fully rebuilt, with Bond driving it away.
+Another silver-birch DB5 with the original registration BMT 216A was used in the 23rd James Bond film, Skyfall, which coincided with the 50th anniversary of the release of the first Bond film, Dr. No, in 1962.
+The car is destroyed in the film's climactic finale, although a highly detailed 1/3rd scale model was constructed for the destruction scenes.
+Two cars were used during filming: DB5/1484/R (first seen in GoldenEye) and a second car, DB5/2007/R. It is seen again in Spectre (2015), firstly in Q's underground workshop in various stages of rebuild, and at the film's ending, fully rebuilt, with Bond driving it away.